Inside the Wagner Group, Russia’s mercenary force

 - Niko Vorobyov, British and Russian journalist for Al Jazeera

-- Marat Gabidullen, Former member of The Wagner Group in Ukraine and Syria
+- Marat Gabidullin, Former member of the Wagner Group in Ukraine and Syria

 Connect with us: